MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 ### Enrollment Time Grouping

 The key to Windows Autopilot device preparation is Enrollment Time Grouping.
 With Enrollment Time Grouping, when a user authenticates into a device, the device is added to a pre-defined device security group during enrollment.
 Applications, scripts, and policies assigned to the device group are then deployed to the device.
-This allows the applications, scripts, and policies assigned to deploy quicker and more efficiently versus when using a dynamic device group.
+Direct assignment of devices to the device group allows the applications, scripts, and policies assigned to the device group to deploy quicker and more efficiently versus when using a dynamic device group.

 Enrollment time grouping consists of the following phases: